 The Octave of Visible Light: A Meditation Nightclub

 Chavez is known for work that probes the rich and mysterious relationship between light and consciousness.
-For The Octave of Visible Light, she invented a revolutionary digital-neurology system in collaboration with the creative technology company rehabstudio which allows guests to observe the relationship between their neural oscillations and corresponding frequencies in both light and sound.
-Brainwaves are harnessed to orchestrate an immersive atmosphere of sonic resonance and sculptural light which references the transcendental sensation described in Dante’s final vision of paradise in The Divine Comedy.
+For The Octave of Visible Light, she has invented a revolutionary digital-neurology system in collaboration with the creative technology company rehabstudio, which allows participants to observe the relationship between their brainwave oscillations and corresponding frequencies in both light and sound.
+Brainwaves are harnessed to orchestrate an immersive atmosphere of luminous chromatics and sonic resonance that are intended to induce transcendental sensations.

-The experience draws upon Sir Isaac Newton’s synesthetic theories of concurrent frequencies and the field of bio-resonance frequency therapy.
-Featuring pre-recorded vocals by Erika Spring (Au Revoir Simone), low frequency waveforms are noninvasively delivered to the body, resulting in profound synchronization of the brain’s right and left hemispheres.
-Guests are invited to wear an EEG headset and Chavez guides them through a brief meditation session.
-The headset reads their brainwaves and, via Bluetooth, transmits a custom-coded signal to the audio visual system.
-The signal’s frequency and strength mirrors the participant’s brainwave activity, which is reflected in the intensity and register of the colour and sound emitted by the system.
+Guests are invited to wear an EEG headset as Chavez guides them through a meditation session.
+The headset reads their brainwaves and, via bluetooth, transmits a custom-coded signal to the audio visual system.
+The signal’s frequency and strength mirrors the participant’s brainwave activity, which is reflected in the intensity and register of the color and sound emitted by the system.
 As a result, each audio-visual ‘set’ is unique to the person wearing the headset.
-The deeper the meditation, the more fully the viewer is able to traverse the spectra of visible light and audible sound.
+The deeper the meditation, the more fully the viewer is able to traverse the spectrum of visible light and sound.

 The artist-in-residence program at The Cosmopolitan of Las Vegas represents one component of its larger art program, in which artists create projects that are interactive and participatory, giving guests the opportunity to connect at an authentic and personal level.
 Developed and curated in partnership with Art Production Fund, a non-profit organization dedicated to producing ambitious public art projects, it strives to reach new audiences and expand awareness through contemporary art.